-The Center sponsors seminars, training and conferences for the professional community, and provides materials and programs for the public.
+The Center sponsors seminars, training, and conferences for the professional community, and provides materials and programs for the public.

 We take an active part in the training of researchers and practitioners.
-We developed several programs in parallel: a formal course in pain and pain management for the medical and graduate students, enhancement of the existing clinical training in pain management for residents and fellows, and establishment of training opportunities in clinical research.
+We developed several programs in parallel: a formal course in pain and pain management for medical and graduate students, enhancement of the existing clinical training in pain management for residents and fellows, and establishment of training opportunities in clinical research.
 We are proud to have integrated a program in pain studies that interests both clinicians and scientists.